Domestic Battery Among Siblings: What Are Your Rights?

 • A minimum of 30 days for a third or subsequent offense

-We strongly recommend consulting a Pinellas County domestic battery attorney with Russo, Pelletier & Sullivan to discuss the best defense for your situation.
+We strongly recommend consulting a Pinellas County domestic battery attorney with The Law Offices of Marc N. Pelletier to discuss the best defense for your situation.
 Our team can review the specifics of your case to determine the course of action that’s best for you.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.